mmomtchev/nobind/README.md

 * Does the error message mention missing typemaps such as `FromJS`/`ToJS`?

-  *You are trying to expose types that `nobind` does not know how to convert, you need a custom typemap.*
+  *You are trying to expose types that `nobind17` does not know how to convert, you need a custom typemap.*

 * Is the method that does not compile an overloaded method?